plaurent75/WordpressInstaller/README.md

 7. Delete Some Worpdress Theme
 8. Install Plugins in your Plugins lists
 9. Ask you if you need to install More plugins
-10. Rewrite paermalink to /%postname%/
+10. Rewrite permalink to /%postname%/
 11. Set good rights for the folder, as the script was probably ran as ROOT

 ##That's all.
 With only one simple command.